c3lang/c3-web/src/content/docs/Language Overview/types.md

 The access requires referencing the `enum`'s name as `State.WAITING` because an enum like `State` is a separate namespace by default, just like C++'s class `enum`.

+Standard enums are always backed by an ordinal running from zero and up, without any gaps.
+For enums for non-consecutive values, see [const enums](#const-enums).
+To create enums that implement a bit-mask, you can also consider using [bitstructs](#bitstructs-as-bit-masks).

 ### Enum associated values